 A.D.
 2015: A virus has been spreading in many cities worldwide.
 It is a suicidal disease and the virus is infected by pictures.
 People, once infected, come down with the disease, which ...
 See full summary »

 Hashima Island was once the most densely populated island but has been a ghost island since 1974.
 A group of teenagers will now step foot on this island to capture paranormal encounters on ...
 See full summary »

 I have no idea why the rating of this movie is so low here.
-While not quite the all star cast as the "Naked Soldier", the story and the production is at similar high level.
+While not quite the all star cast as the "Naked Soldier", the "Black Ransom"'s production is at similar high level.

-It's another Wong Jing and company's production, and I can see that he's gaining traction with this movie.
+It's another Wong Jing and company's production, and I can see that he's gaining traction with this movie ( Considering how he seem to have slowed down in the early 2000's ).
 It's a blessing to a society to have talented people who can raise the bar of the industry no matter what the situation is, and Hong Kong is certainly fortunate to have talent like him.
 It's also a blessings for the society to have talents like Simon Yam who can bring focus to any story.
 He can put emotion into any story like no other actor.
 Generally, male actors seem to have longer career, as the greats from the '80s and '90s are still active in Hong Kong cinema, but hardly any female actors are still active.
 We still don't see the next generation of actors that can equal or better these greats.